Electron correlations due to pair spin-orbit interaction in 2D electron systems: Model and results

 The density $n^{(s)}_{q\omega}$ of the electrons with the $z$-component of the spin equal to $s=\pm 1$, in units of $\tfrac{\hbar}{2}$, satisfies the following system of linear equations

 with the external potential $\varphi_{q\omega}$, and the interaction potential

 The first term of the interaction potential is due to the Coulomb e-e repulsion.
 For the 2D electron gas formed in a uniform system with a bulk dielectric constant $\epsilon$ the e-e repulsion is governed by the pure Coulomb potential $\mathcal{U}_{q} = 2 \pi e^2 /\epsilon q$.
 The second term of the interaction potential is exactly due to the PSOI\@.
-The dynamic susceptibilities $\chi_{0}$ and $\chi_j$ are given by Eq.~\eqref{chi0} and Eq.~\eqref{chij}.
+The dynamic Lindhard susceptibility $\chi_{0}(q,\omega)$ and the transverse current-current susceptibility $ \chi_{j_{T}j_{T}}(q,\omega)$ are given by Eq.~\eqref{chi0} and Eq.~\eqref{chij}.

 Since $V_{q \omega}$ is spin-independent, the solutions of Eq.~\eqref{linearsystem} correspond to the equal response of up- and down-spin densities, $n^{(+)}_{q\omega} = n^{(-)}_{q\omega}$.
 The dynamic charge susceptibility is